 I used 1/8″ thick spacer sticks, placed between the top and side edges of the drawer front panel, to maintain even gap spacing.

-Once the filler dried, I sanded the entire exterior of the bed with 220 grit sandpaper to prepare the surface for finishing.
-I used a Ebony stain on the exterior of the bed.
+Once the filler dried, I sanded the entire exterior of the bed with 220-grit sandpaper to prepare the surface for finishing.
+I used an Ebony stain on the exterior of the bed.

-What do you think of this DIY bed?
+What do you think of this DIY bed with drawers?
 Are there any areas for changes to better fit your needs? 🙂

 Thank you VertDude for this DIY guide!